aws-samples/aws-rds-sqlserver-2014-upgrade/README.md

 >
 >Make sure to evaluate and remove any paramters that are not needed in the upgraded version .
 This tool will copy all the parameters from source to target version.
 >
->The scripts uses `py db_options.py` (line 157).
+>If you are on Linux environment,modify line 157 from `py db_options.py`  to `python db_options.py` for a successful run.
 If you are running from windows environment no changes required.
-If you are running from Linux environment ,python 3 is recommended.

 ## How to Run this ?